Download & Other Tools

 Children with health insurance are more likely to receive needed medical care and have improved school performance, and they are less likely to have costly hospitalizations (1).
 Providing quality, accessible, and affordable health care to children requires comprehensive insurance coverage for all children; an appropriately trained and compensated provider base, including a sufficient number of subspecialists; parental understanding about what care is needed and how to obtain it; and effective systems of care, including “medical homes” (1, 2, 3).
 Immigrant children, especially those with undocumented parents or those who are themselves undocumented, are at particular risk of being uninsured and without regular health care (4, 5).

 The 2010 Affordable Care Act (ACA), which expanded health care coverage and enacted other major health system changes, has the potential to greatly increase the number of insured children in the nation.
-While gains have been made, data indicate that progress has slowed in recent years, and an estimated 4.3 million U.S. children and nearly 600,000 California children remained uninsured in the first nine months of 2014 (6, 7).
-Continued, effective implementation of the ACA, including efforts to streamline enrollment and renewal processes, will influence progress in future years (6).
+While gains have been made, data indicate that progress has slowed in recent years, and an estimated 5.5% of U.S. children and 5% of California children remained uninsured in 2014 (6).
+Continued, effective implementation of the ACA, including efforts to streamline enrollment and renewal processes, will influence progress in future years (7).

 According to research and subject experts, policy options that could improve children’s health care include: